8:00-8:30 a.m.: Networking

 Across the entire textiles spectrum suppliers and even some retailers are addressing products that offer sustainable, traceable and eco-friendly products.
 HTT Editor-at-Large Warren Shoulberg will lead a panel discussion featuring some of the latest developments from a cross-section of the industry.

 Fibers of Tomorrow … Today

 While cotton and synthetics remain the backbone of the home business a number of companies are developing fibers and fabrics from all sorts of other materials, from plants like pineapples to synthetic silks.
-An expert from The Wilson College of Textiles at NC State University will discuss textiles technologies on the horizon in the next five years as well as current work being done in fibers, fabrics and finishes.
+NC State University Associate Professor Kavita Mathur will discuss textiles technologies on the horizon in the next five years as well as current work being done in fibers and fabrics.